 For instance, if my domain is

-mycustomdomain.com and my netlify sitename is
+mycustomdomain.com and my Netlify sitename is

 mysitename, I would create a CNAME record for

 Netlify DNS can automatically turn your deployed branches into their own subdomains.

 staging.example.com.
-Use the “New subdomain” button to select a branch and create a subdomain for that branch.
+Use the New subdomain button to select a branch and create a subdomain for that branch.

 A subdomain can be deleted by clicking the

 If you need to set up branch subdomains without us managing your DNS, please contact support.

-You can use Naked domains with Netlify, but we recommend you always use the www version of the domain (eg.
+You can use naked domains with Netlify, but we recommend you always use the www version of the domain (eg.